adiaconou/MyTutorAppTs/README.md

 4. In the VS Code terminal, use the git clone command followed by the URL to clone the repository:

 `git clone https://github.com/adiaconou/MyTutorAppTs`

+## Caching
+The service worker will cache application assets in the browser.
+Either the cache version needs to be updated in serviceWorker.js, or the cache needs to be cleared from the browser console when new versions of the app are deployed in order to ensure new behavior takes effect.

 # Setting Up Environment Variables